mortie/scar/README.md

 The implementation _must not_ create entries for empty `g` file objects  (i.e file objects with no extended header records).
 This is to make sure that all index entries start on a new line.

-The implementation _must_ create a seek point before the start of the SCAR-INDEX section.
+The implementation _must_ create a checkpoint before the start of the SCAR-INDEX section.

 If a file is preceded by metadata entries other than `g` (such as pax's `x`, GNU's `L` and `K`), the file's index entry's offset _must_ point to the start of the earliest applicable metadata entry.